 Chaska is biracial: His father was a Native American warrior from the Pawnee tribe; his mother was a white missionary.
 Chaska’s racial identity isn’t a problem for anyone except for Deputy Tucker, who’s very racist.
 “I ain’t riding with no Injun,” he says of Chaska.

 Deputy Tucker tells anyone who’ll listen that he doesn’t think Chaska can be trusted, just because Chaska isn’t white.
-Britt tells Deputy Tucker that Chaska is most qualified of the three of them to do the tracking and that there’s no way that Chaska will be dismissed from this mission.
+Britt tells Deputy Tucker that Chaska is the most qualified of the three of them to do the tracking and that there’s no way that Chaska will be dismissed from this mission.
 Expect to see a lot of pouting and brattiness from Deputy Tucker, who’s not as competent as he thinks he is.

 Jed’s four accomplices in this crime spree are so generic, viewers won’t be able to remember anything to distinguish their personalities.
 Cass Gibbs (played by Kevin McNiven) is the crony who was Jed’s accomplice in the bank robbery that sent Jed to prison.
 The other members of this gang are Silas (played by Rick Moffatt), Blade (played by Ardeshir Radpour) and Willie (played by Tucson Vernon Walker), whose fates are easy to predict in this cliché-ridden Western.